bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 increment the counter (`t2`) for the value `elem*r`.
 Next time, if element `elem*r` arrives, it will check how many elements are waiting for it and will increment the value of `t3` accordingly._

+- [x] Frequency Queries
+> Process the insert/delete queries and report if any integer is there with a particular frequency.

+_Keep a mapping from the integer to its count and a mapping from a count to the set of integers.
+Increment/decrement counters when needed and return true if, when queried, the size of the set of integers with given count is greater than zero._

+- [x] Fraudulent Activity Notifications
+> Given the number of trailing days d and a client's total daily expenditures for a period of n days, find and print the number of times the client will receive a notification over all n days.

+_Note that the range of expenses is very small (0-200), which allows it to be sorted using count sort, which is linear time.
+Create a cumulative sum array (count sort array) to keep all the expenses that need to be used to compute the median.
+Each time add remove the last expense and add a newest one and propagate the change throughout the array.
+This allows to quickly find a running median._

  ## Dynamic Programming
 - [x] Max Array Sum